Direct Answer

 Gets Little or No Benefit

 Children born before January 1, 2025No federal seed.
 Shorter accumulation window.
-Eligibility rules still pending.
+Accounts may still be opened under the general rules.

 Families who need a current-year tax deductionContributions are after-tax and not deductible.
 No current-year tax reduction.